-Table 1 reports our main results on the relationship between Chinese-financed transport infrastructure investments and economic concentration.
-We consider the two different types of concentration-within regions and between regions-which we estimate in two different ways.
+Table 1 reports our main results on the relationship between Chinese-financed transport infrastructure projects and economic concentration.
+We consider two different types of concentration-within regions and between regions-which we estimate in two different ways.
 Columns 1 and 2 show results when concentration is measured within regions.
-Column 1 focuses on the binary project indicator, column 2 on (logged) annual dollar amounts.
-Columns 3 and 4 turn to between-regional concentration and reports results with concentration computed over average light intensities in first-order regions,
+Column 1 focuses on the binary project indicator, column 2 on (logged) annual dollar amounts.36 Columns 3 and 4 turn to between-regional concentration and report results with concentration computed over average light intensities in first-order regions, resulting in an analysis at the level of countries, which is the level of analysis typically presented in studies of between-region concentration (e.g., Lessmann and Seidel 2017).